Gauge Dependence of Gravitational Waves Induced by Primordial Isocurvature Fluctuations: Summary and discussion

 In this paper, we have explored the gauge dependence of IGWs sourced by primordial isocurvature perturbations in the early Universe.
 We focused on three commonly used gauges: synchronous, Newtonian, and uniform curvature gauges, and derived the energy density spectra of IGWs in each case.
 Our results demonstrate that the choice of gauge significantly impacts the predicted IGW energy spectra, highlighting the importance of carefully considering gauge choice when studying IGWs from isocurvature perturbations.

-We began by deriving the equations of motion for linear perturbations and the second-order source term in a general gauge.
+We began by deriving the equations of motion for linear perturbations and the second-order source term in a general gauge during the radiation domination.
 We then applied these equations to the three specific gauges and determined the evolution of perturbations and the source term in each case.
 Our analysis revealed that the IGW energy density exhibits distinct behaviors in different gauges.
 In the synchronous and uniform curvature gauges, the IGW energy density grows with conformal time as $\eta^8$ and $\eta^4$, respectively.
 However, in the Newtonian gauge, the IGW energy density converges, yielding a finite result.
+On the other hand, we derive a general gauge transformation from Newtonian gauge to an arbitrary gauge. {Since both curvature and isocurvature perturbations remain constant at leading order in the matter-dominated era, as shown in Ref. \cite{Domenech:2024wao}, the IGWs are highly suppressed.
+We then calculate the case $w=1$ as an example}.
+The IGWs for $w=1$ also exhibit divergence in the late-time limit in the uniform curvature gauge and the synchronous gauge while it converges in the Newtonian gauge.
 These findings highlight the complexity of studying IGWs from isocurvature perturbations and the need for careful consideration of gauge choice in such analyses.
 The significant differences in IGW spectra across gauges suggest that the observable signatures of primordial isocurvature fluctuations through IGWs may be highly sensitive to the choice of gauge.

+The gauge dependence of IGWs from isocurvature perturbations exhibits stronger divergences compared to the adiabatic case studied in Ref.~\cite{Lu:2020diy}.
+This enhanced gauge sensitivity stems from the distinct temporal evolution of scalar perturbations in the isocurvature scenario.
+Specifically, while the Bardeen potential $\psi$ in the adiabatic case decays as $\sim 1/x^2$ in synchronous gauge, the corresponding decay in the isocurvature scenario follows a slower $\sim 1/x$ behavior in the sub-horizon limit ($x \gg 1$).
+This slower decay of scalar perturbations leads to a more persistent source term for IGWs in the isocurvature case.
+Consequently, gauge choices that yield convergent results for adiabatic perturbations, such as the uniform curvature gauge, can produce unphysical divergences when applied to isocurvature perturbations.
+As emphasized in Ref.~\cite{Domenech:2020xin}, this persistent source term continuously generates new gravitational wave perturbations, rendering certain gauge choices unsuitable for physical calculations of IGWs from isocurvature modes.

 In conclusion, our investigation of the gauge dependence of IGWs from primordial isocurvature perturbations has revealed significant differences in energy spectra across commonly used gauges.
 These results emphasize the importance of gauge choice in studying IGWs and offer new insights into the potential observational signatures of primordial fluctuations.
 The analytical solutions we have derived for the perturbations contributing to the IGW spectra lay a solid foundation for future research into the intrinsic properties and behavior of isocurvature fluctuations in the early Universe.